-- Create design sections automatically - Use Floor Design $\rightarrow$ Section Design $\rightarrow$ Generate Sections New. - View the automatically created design sections to ensure that the desired floor area is covered adequately.
-Use Floor Design → Strip Results → Visibility. - In the case of more complex structural layouts, splitters are available to aid in customizing the design strips.
-These tools are located on the Floor Design → Section Design → Splitters tools. - Design the design sections - Select Floor Design→Section Design→Design the Sections - View the outcome of the code check for the design sections in the X-direction.
-Use options in Floor Design →Strip Results →Visibility in tandem with Result Browser. - If there are no pink lines (broken lines) the requirements of the building code you selected is satisfied. - If there are pink (broken) lines, the code requirements have not been met; investigate and fix the problem as described in this manual. - O View the outcome of the code check for the design sections in the Y-direction (follow the same instructions as with the X-direction). - If any changes are made to the model during code check, go back to the "Analysis" step and repeat. - Execute the punching shear option if applicable - Click on Floor Design → Punching Shear → Punching Shear Check to perform the code check for punching shear. - Run and view the punching shear stress check on the screen - View the values of the punching shear reported by the program on the screen from the Results Browser.
+- Use Floor Design →Strip Modeling →Dynamic Editor to create support lines along the principal axes of the structure. - Create design sections automatically - Use Floor Design→Section Design→Generate Sections New. - View the automatically created design sections to ensure that the desired floor area is covered adequately.
+Use Floor Design ->Strip Results ->Visibility. - In the case of more complex structural layouts, splitters are available to aid in customizing the design strips.
+These tools are located on the Floor Design →Section Design →Splitters tools. - Design the design sections - Select Floor Design→Section Design→Design the Sections - View the outcome of the code check for the design sections in the Xdirection.
+Use options in Floor Design →Strip Results →Visibility in tandem with Result Browser. - If there are no pink lines (broken lines) the requirements of the selected building code are satisfied. - If there are pink (broken) lines, the code requirements have not been met; investigate and fix the problem as described in this manual. - View the outcome of the code check for the design sections in the Y-direction (follow the same instructions as with the X-direction). - If any changes are made to the model during code check, go back to the "Analysis" step and repeat. - Execute the punching shear option if applicable - Click on Floor Design →Punching Shear →Punching Shear Check to perform the code check for punching shear. - Run and view the punching shear stress check on the screen - View the values of the punching shear reported by the program on the screen from the Results Browser.
 In the Loads tab select the strength envelope or a single strength load combination.
 In the Analysis tab expand the Punching Shear tree.
-Select the result for Stress Check

-- If necessary and permissible, the program reports the necessary reinforcement.
-The program also reports if a section does not pass code by displaying it in red. - To view the stress ratios, in the Results Browser on the Analysis tab check the box under Punching Shear $\rightarrow$ Stress Ratio.
+Select the result for Stress Check - If necessary and permissible, the program reports the necessary reinforcement.
+The program also reports if a section does not pass code by displaying it in red.

+• To view the stress ratios, in the Results Browser on the Analysis tab check the box under Punching Shear → Stress Ratio.

-2.4 GENERATE REPORT
+2.4 Generate Report

-- Of Generate tendon drawing.
+Generate tendon drawing.
 On engineering drawings, most engineers group tendons into tendons in one-direction (such as banded tendons) and tendons in the other direction (distributed tendons).
-If you plan to show the tendons in two drawings, you must first group them, following the instructions below.
-If this is not the case, go to the next step. - Group Tendons G - o Go to Visibility → Display Settings → Group Settings.
+1If you plan to show the tendons in two drawings, you must first group them, following the instructions below.
+If this is not the case, go to the next step.

+Group Tendons G

+- Go to Visibility →Display Settings →Group Settings.
 This opens the group library.
 Add two group names, such as "banded tendons," and "distributed tendons." - Using Visibility →Display Settings →View Settings.
 Turn off everything except the tendons and other basic information you need to identify the tendons.
-In most cases, it is adequate to retain the tendons, slab outline and column supports. - Select as many tendons of one group as practical. - o Select Modify → Modify Item Properties. - Once the Modify Item Properties dialog window opens, select the Tendon tab. - In the Tendon tab, select the group to add the selected tendons.
-Press OK to close the Modify Properties dialog window. - Repeat the above steps, until all tendons are assigned to their respective groups. - Go to the Grouping Dialog Window G and make only one group of tendons visible, such as distributed tendons.
-Once you have printed the drawing for this group, hide this group and make the next visible.
+In most cases, it is adequate to retain the tendons, slab outline and column supports. - Select as many tendons of one group as practical. - Select Modify → Modify Item Properties. - Once the Modify Item Properties dialog window opens, select the Tendon tab. - In the Tendon tab, select the group to add the selected tendons.
+Press OK to close the Modify Properties dialog - Repeat the above steps, until all tendons are assigned to their respective groups. - Go to the Grouping Dialog Window G and make only one group of tendons visible, such as distributed tendons.
+Once you have printed the drawing for this group, hide this group and make the next visible. - Generate a single report - Select Reports→Single Default Reports→Tendons→Graphical→Tendon Plan

-&lt;sup>1 For generating fabrication drawings, tendons are grouped more extensively, assigning unique group identification to tendons of same length and profile.
+1 For generating fabrication drawings, tendons are grouped more extensively, assigning unique group identification to tendons of same length and profile.